 ?Will mini bangs suit my face shape?

-Almost any face can wear some version.
-Longer faces suit the widest range; round and square faces do best with softer, wispier, or asymmetric mini bangs that add height to the face.
+Almost any face can wear some version of this fringe.
+Longer faces suit the widest range of styles; round and square faces do best with softer, wispier, or asymmetric mini bangs that add visual height to the face.

 ?What if I regret cutting them?

 They grow fast, around half an inch a month, and the curtain-hybrid and wispy versions blend into face-framing pieces within a couple of months.
-Pin or sweep them aside while they grow.
+Pinning or sweeping them aside covers most of that in-between stage while everything else catches up.

 The Fringe That Rewards a Little Courage